Jason's Lyric: Plot

-Jason reluctantly calls off his and Lyric's plan to escape town together, reasoning that Joshua would always need him, much to Lyric's utter dismay.
-When she furiously questions him about the nightmares that tie him to keep saving his ungrateful brother, Jason eventually opens up about his tragic family history that left him a lifetime of haunting guilt.
-It is revealed that after young Joshua pointed his mother's gun at Mad Dog, Jason wrestled it away from him, inadvertently killing Mad Dog himself.
+Jason reluctantly calls off his and Lyric's plan, reasoning that Joshua would always need him.
+When she furiously questions him about the nightmares that tie him to keep saving his ungrateful brother, Jason eventually opens up about the childhood incident that left him a lifetime of haunting guilt: After a young Joshua pointed his mother's gun at a drunken Mad Dog to stop him, Jason wrestled it away from him, inadvertently killing Mad Dog himself.
 Having finally understood his lifelong trauma, Lyric comforts Jason.
-Nevertheless, she advises him to walk away from his incorrigible brother, if he wants them to stay together.
+Nevertheless, she advises him to walk away from Joshua if he wants them to stay together.

-Later in the evening, while Joshua is preparing a gun in the bar, Jason starts packing his suitcase at home after earning his mom's blessing for his wish to be with Lyric.
-Unbeknownst to Joshua, Rat (Eddie Griffin), their good friend, notices him from the same bar and is quickly aware of his intentions.
-Rat immediately warns Jason about Joshua's attempt to kill Alonzo and anyone connected and/or related to him, including Lyric.
-As Joshua arrives at Lyric's house, he begins shooting down Alonzo's two crew members as personal revenge and finds Lyric in her bedroom.
-Jason races to Lyric's house and soon finds Joshua holding her at gunpoint, angrily asking about Alonzo's whereabouts as well as venting his jealousy on her for taking away his older brother.
-Fed up with his brother's continual selfishness and disregard for others' well-being, Jason draws his gun at Joshua to teach him a lesson.
-Unfortunately, Joshua accidentally shoots Lyric on the shoulder.
-Horrified and devastated, Jason tearfully takes the injured and unconscious Lyric with him and eventually walks away from Joshua for good.
-Feeling abandoned, Joshua loses his will to live and decides to kill himself, in earshot of everyone outside.
-Jason carries Lyric out of her home and takes her to the waiting ambulance.
+Later in the evening, Joshua is preparing a gun in a bar while Jason starts packing at home after earning his mom's blessing to be with Lyric.
+Unbeknownst to Joshua, their good friend Rat (Eddie Griffin) notices him from the same bar and realizes his intentions.
+Rat informs Jason about Joshua's attempt to kill Alonzo and anyone connected to him, including Lyric, as revenge.
+Joshua arrives at Lyric's house and shoots down Alonzo's two crew members before taking her hostage.
+Jason races there and finds Joshua holding Lyric at gunpoint, demanding Alonzo's whereabouts as well as venting his jealousy towards her for taking away his older brother.
+The two brothers engage in a heated argument until Jason becomes fed up with his brother's continual selfishness and disregard for others' well-being that he draws his gun on Joshua to teach him a lesson.
+Unfortunately, Joshua accidentally shoots Lyric in the shoulder.
+Horrified and devastated, Jason tearfully tends to the injured and unconscious Lyric, and chooses to walk away from Joshua for good.
+Feeling abandoned, Joshua loses his will to live and shoots himself, in earshot of everyone outside.
+Though heartbroken, Jason carries Lyric to the waiting ambulance.

-The film ends with Jason and the newly-recovered Lyric riding on a bus together, now enjoying their freedom to start a new life.
+The film ends with Jason and the newly-recovered Lyric riding on a bus together, now earning their freedom to start a new life.